 Click on the link below to access home activity packs:

-This page provides useful information aimed at parents of primary age children from a variety of agencies including the Child Exploitation and Online Protection agency (CEOP) who work with law enforcement to keep all children safe online.
+This page also provides useful information aimed at parents of primary age children from a variety of agencies including the Child Exploitation and Online Protection agency (CEOP) who work with law enforcement to keep all children safe online.

 The Google Be Internet Legends assembly teaches Key Stage 2 pupils the skills they need to be safe and confident explorers of the online world.
 It is completely free and is part of a larger programme, featuring a free PSHE Association-accredited curriculum pack, family resources and free online game.
 The assemblies are delivered by Parent Zone, with training teams delivering assemblies into primary schools all across the UK.

 The assembly focused on the five core pillars of the Be Internet Legends educational programme, incorporating characters from an imaginary world called Interland.
 The pillars are: